DongzeHE/scpca-docs/docs/getting_started.md

 # This will only succeed if all size factors calculated above are positive
 altExp(filtered_sce) <- scater::logNormCounts(altExp(filtered_sce))
 ```

+You can now proceed with dimension reduction (PCA and UMAP) using the same approach as described above for the `processed.rds` object.

 Here are some additional resources that can be used for working with ADT counts from CITE-seq experiments: